Just because the added strobe flashes when tested does not mean it will work when there is a power blackout.

 Even more important, when the panel is supervising the NAC, doesn't it give an alert (trouble indication) that too many devices are on the circuit?

-The panel only supervises the wiring; it runs a continuity check to make sure the wires are intact.
+, and the panel only supervises the wiring; it runs a continuity check to make sure the wires are intact.

 The panel doesn't check the length of the wire, the panel doesn't check the size of the wire, and the panel doesn't know if one fire horn is connected or a thousand horns are connected.
 The panel only checks to make sure the wiring makes a complete electrical path.